CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 - **Intuitive sample implementations**
 - **Flexible abstractions** that support custom types, reusable data holders, and framework-specific enhancements

+In this section, we will focus on the following core advanced topics:
+- Temporary `DataStrategy` Overriding
+- Generate Custom Display Name When Using `Argscode.Properties`

 ---

 #### Temporary `DataStrategy` Overriding